astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/2_examples.rst

 An exposure time of 1 hour with the Ks filter was used for the simulated observation.
 This setup was chosen to show the effect of the ELT PSF on observations of densely populated fields with several bright sources.

-It should be noted that the instrument package used (MICADO_Sci) is the slimmed down version of the full MICADO instrument package.
+It should be noted that the instrument package used above (MICADO_Sci) is the slimmed down version of the full MICADO instrument package.
-Simulations using the MICADO_Sci package are less computationally intensive compared to the full MICADO package which is aimed at pipeline development).
+Simulations using the MICADO_Sci package are less computationally intensive than when using the full MICADO package (which is aimed at pipeline development).
 The MICADO_Sci package was compiled specifically for the MICADO science team to test the feasibility of various science cases with MICADO and the ELT.